tryyang2001/tp/docs/DeveloperGuide.md

     1. Prerequisite: View the current Upcoming Exercise List using `view u/`.
     2. Test case: `add r/running c/200 :/x -/y @/1,3 ` when y occurs after x (where x and y are dates in DD-MM-YYYY format and both one year within the future) \
        Expected: Upcoming Exercise Items that occur on Monday and Wednesday (`@/1,3`) between date x and y are added to the Upcoming Exercise List.
-       A message, indicating that the recurring exercises have been added, will show up.
+       A message will show up, indicating that the recurring exercises have been added.
     3. Test case: `add r/running c/200 :/x -/y @/1,3 ` when x occurs after y (where x and y are dates in DD-MM-YYYY format) \
        Expected: No Upcoming Exercise Item is added to the Upcoming Exercise List.
 Error message will show up and inform the user that y should occur after x.
     4. Test case: `add r/running c/200 :/x -/y @/1,3 ` when y occurs after x (where x and y are dates in DD-MM-YYYY format and one or more of them are more than one year in the future) \
+       Expected: No Upcoming Exercise Item is added to the Upcoming Exercise List.
+Error message will show up and inform the user that both x and y should be within one year in the future.
+    5. Test case: add r/running c/200 :/x -/y @/1,3  (where x and y are dates in DD-MM-YYYY format and one or more of them are in the past)\
        Expected: No Upcoming Exercise Item is added to the Upcoming Exercise List.
 Error message will show up and inform the user that both x and y should be within one year in the future.